x3rAx/svelte-kit-isolated-stores/README.md

 ```

-To try the above example, create the file `src/routes/api/user/[userUid].ts` and
+To try the above example, you may also want to create the used API endpoint at
-paste the following:
+`src/routes/api/user/[userUid].ts` and paste the following:

 ```typescript
 import type { RequestHandler } from '@sveltejs/kit'